Skip to Content, Navigation, or Footer.

 A construction sign blocks the crosswalk outside of the Spidle Hall demolition site on Wednesday, Sep.
 17, 2025.

-With the exciting expansion of Auburn’s educational and technological sectors, the College of Human Sciences is set to break ground on its new academic and research facility this January.
-The Barbara Drummond Thorne Academic and Research Facility is projected to be an innovative new complex, hosting multiple programs in human design, interior design, apparel design and merchandising, as well as human development family science and nutritional sciences.
+With the expansion of Auburn’s educational and technological sectors, the College of Human Sciences is set to break ground on its new academic and research facility this January.
+The Barbara Drummond Thorne Academic and Research Facility is projected to be an innovative new complex, hosting multiple programs in interior design, apparel design and merchandising, as well as human development family science and nutritional sciences.

 A visionary and deeply logistical construction schedule is underway.
 After over 12 years of contemplation, discussion and research, this facility was finally launched as an official capital project earlier this year.
 Additionally, the project received its third and final board approval during the September 2024 meeting and is scheduled to be put out for bid by the end of the calendar year.

 With a total project budget of $100 million, this building will rise on the former site of Spidle Hall, serving as a landmark at the heart of campus and extending from Mell Street to Roosevelt Drive.
 Following the scheduled demolition of Spidle Hall this fall, the new facility will surpass its predecessor in size, encompassing roughly 138,000 square feet of state-of-the-art space.
-It is expected to celebrate its completion by either spring or summer of 2027, with members of the Human Sciences being able to start inside the building fall of 2027.
-Mary Melissa Taddeo, the director of Capitol Project Studios who helps lead and direct the University's campus capitol projects, states that the team is still in the design phase.
+The building will be completed and ready for use in the Fall 2027 semester.
+Before occupation, the project must also undergo procedures such as building commissioning and furniture installation.

 This development will be designed to set a learning environment ushering in academic excellence, competitive research, interdisciplinary collaboration and multipurpose facilities for students and professors alike.
 Taddeo comments on this unique aspect as well as the benefit of having faculty in one building, something Spidle Hall was lacking.

 Extensive project coordination has guided the planning of this new facility.
-Earlier this year, the College of Education opened its new building, creating vacancies in Haley Center that will temporarily house the students and administration of the College of Human Sciences, until the construction of the Barbara Drummond Throne Academic and Research Facility is complete.
+Earlier this year, the College of Education opened its new building, creating vacancies in Haley Center that will temporarily house the students and administration of the College of Human Sciences until the construction of the Barbara Drummond Thorne Academic and Research Facility is complete.
 Due to the efficiency of this development process being aligned with other campus projects as previously mentioned, Taddeo notes that the schedule of construction has been executed extremely quickly.
 This research and academic facility is on an accelerated trajectory to becoming a defining cornerstone of learning and innovation for Auburn University.

 "It has the full complement of classrooms and teaching labs.
 A lot of human science classrooms are less traditional classrooms than they are workshops," Taddeo said.
 "The interior design workshops are a great example of that."